OpenSourceEconomics/ose-meetup/README.md

 # Previous Events
-*Slides are available on request*
+*Slides that are not found in the folder ``material`` are available upon request*

 ## February 23rd, 2022

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[**Christian
 Zimpelmann**](https://github.com/ChristianZimpelmann) -
-**GETTSIM - Writing code for policy advice and high-performance research applications**
+**GETTSIM: Writing code for policy advice and high-performance research applications**

-Details: TBA
+Christian presents the GETTSIM package which provides a depiction of the German Taxes and Transfers System.
+He focuses on problems that arose during the development and how they were fixed using state-of-the-art methods from software engineering.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[**Tim Mensinger**](https://github.com/timmens) -
 **Creating Python packages during your first year, and all the things that can go wrong**

 Tim talks about the development process of a small Python package used to randomly assign people into groups.
-The talk focuses on everything that went wrong and my interaction with the user base.
+The talk focuses on everything that went wrong and his interaction with the user base.